Dagwbl/dagwbl.github.io/content/diary/march-2024.md

 math: false
 ---

+## Mar 20

+Last night, I cannot fallen asleep on time.
+Till a half past 3 A.M, I was awaking.
+There is a lot of thoughts in my mind.
+Especially some things like the passion or relationship.

+I think what I supposed to do is that make some changes.

 ## Mar 19

 > The more I worked for other people, the more I wanted to be my own boss.